kubeflow/website/content/docs/gke/gcp-e2e.md

   * Saving the trained model to [Cloud Storage][cloud-storage].
   * Using [TensorFlow Serving][tf-serving] to serve the model.
-  * Building a simple web app to send a prediction request to the model and display the result.
+  * Running a simple web app to send a prediction request to the model and display the result.

 Let's get started!